ex-jedi/beginner-javascript-tutorials/README.md

 - The window is where global variables are stored, as well as helpful properties like `window.location`.

-- querySelector can be used on any element. <https://wesbos.com/javascript/04-the-dom/selecting-elements/#searching-inside-already-selected-elements>

 ## Introduction The DOM

 - Intro